gvwilson/thirdbit/src/fiction/cloudherd/index.md

 At first all Noxy saw was branches, but then a pair of dark eyes blinked.
-Black fur framed a round face with heavy brows and a gray muzzle.
+Black fur framed a round face with heavy brows.
 The troll blinked again and pulled a branch aside with one long, hairy arm.

 Noxy and Sensy took a step back, then another,